ivy-llc/ivy/docs/overview/contributing/building_the_docs.rst

 .. note::

-    The doc-builder was developed originally for linux, although in theory you can run it on any platform (supporting either docker or windows), we only tested it on linux.
+    Be aware that the doc-builder was developed originally for Linux, although, in theory, you can run it on any platform (supporting either docker or windows), it's only tested it on Linux.
+If you find any windows related issues, feel free to open an issue for that to review it.
     We recommended the use of convenience script if you are planning to regularly build the docs, as it won't redownload the dependencies every time.
 Also, the use of GitHub codespaces will help you with faster network if your internet is slow.